Photinia amazes everyone with their bright red leaves.

 Exposure: full sun

-Photinia love sun, are hardy (down to 5°F (-15°C)) but also need a lot of water, especially in summer when it is hot and dry.
+Photinia loves the sun, and is hardy down to 5°F (-15°C).
+Note that it also needs a lot of water, especially in summer.

-- Photinia love sunny or very lightly shaded places.
+- Photinia loves sunny or very lightly shaded places.

-- They adapt to most types of soil, except for chalky soil which they don’t like.
+- It adapts to most types of soil, except for chalky soil which it doesn’t like.

 It is the best season to plant.
 Photinia are best planted in fall to promote root development.

-The best time is November; however, you can plant as early as September and as late as December as long as freezing days are avoided.
+The best time is November; however, you can plant as early as September and as late as December.
+Just make sure not to plant when it freezes.

 Photinia can be planted in spring and even in summer if purchased in pots.

-It is possible to propagate your own Photinia through cuttings in summer.
+It is possible to propagate Photinia from cuttings in summer.

 - Collect stems that are 4 to 6 inches (10 to 15 cm) long.

-- Remove lower pairs of leaves, keeping only the topmost one or two pairs.
+- Remove lower pairs of leaves.
+Keep only the topmost one or two pairs.

 - It is possible to dip the cuttings in powdered rooting agents.

-- Plant cuttings in special cutting soil mix.
+- Plant them upright in special cutting soil mix.

 - Put the Photinia cuttings near light, but not in direct sunlight.